cloudfoundry-attic/bosh-lite/README.md

 ## Restore your deployment

-The warden container will be lost after vm reboot, but you can restore your deployment with bosh cck, bosh's command for recovering from unepexted errors.
+The warden container will be lost after a vm reboot; but you can restore your deployment with `bosh cck`, Bosh's command for recovering from unexpected errors.
 ```
 $ bosh cck
 ```

 Choose `2` to recreate each missing vm:
 ```
 Problem 1 of 13: VM with cloud ID `vm-74d58924-7710-4094-86f2-2f38ff47bb9a' missing.